SandraBergstrom/PP4/README.md

 ### Local Development

 ### Bugs
+- Success message for sign up shows when logging in.

+- 404: can´t find url.
+  - Mistakenly removed the url to index when adding the url to login.
 - textfield in recipe card on index.htm is showing code, not actual text.
   - solved it with |safe